 Transgender athletes are different.

-As I pointed out in that earlier column, the only athletes asking for the privilege to compete in their adopted “gender” identity are men who say they are women, and each and every one of them is XY and, therefore, genitally male.
+As I pointed out in that earlier column, the only athletes asking for the privilege to compete in their adopted “gender” identity are men who say they are women, and each and every one of them is XY and, therefore, genitally (and genetically) male.
 This means each and every one of them is also a liar because science provides no “remedy” – as if nature requires one – to being born XY.

 Plainly restated: XY cannot become XX, which is why transgender activists decry the word “sex” and insist that “gender,” a social construct, should be the preferred term.
 As Colin M. Wright and Emma N. Hilton wrote recently, “it’s one thing to claim that a man can ‘identify’ as a woman or vice versa.
 Increasingly we see a dangerous and antiscientific trend toward the outright denial of biological sex.”
 And we see that trend playing out even in scientific journals with pretensions to objectivity.